 Hon.
 Terry Stratton: Honourable senators, my question is addressed to

 the Leader of the Government in the Senate.
-While exporters are happy with a
+I refer her to Senator Oliver's

 Hon.
 Sharon Carstairs (Leader of the Government): Honourable senators,